 Let’s start with a straightforward KPI.
 MisConnex Passengers calculates the number of checked-in passengers that failed to connect to their onward flight.

 Quickly explained and simply the opposite of the last one.
 The Connex Passengers KPI calculates the number of checked-in passengers booked on more than one flight leg.

 The Connex Ratio KPI is an important figure to assess the complexity of operations.
-The KPI calculates the percentage of connex passengers in relation to the overall amount of passengers.
-Especially on a day-to-day basis, the KPI provides essential insights.
+This is because the KPI calculates the percentage of connex passengers in relation to passengers’ overall number.
+Thus, especially on a day-to-day basis, the KPI provides essential insights.